Scandal at the Girls' School

 Scandal at the Girls' School (Skandal im Mädchenpensionat) is a 1953 West German comedy film directed by Erich Kobler and starring Walter Giller, Günther Lüders and Joachim Brennecke.

 It was made at the Bavaria Studios in Munich.
 The film's sets were designed by the art directors Ernst H. Albrecht and Arne Flekstad.

 Synopsis

-Some men have to dress up in drag in order to hide away in a female boarding school.
+Three men have to dress up in drag in order to hide away in a female boarding school.